SQL TIMEFROMPARTS function is one of the Date and Time Function, which will return a time value from the users specified time, and precision parts.

 TIMEFROMPARTS (day, hour, minute, seconds, fractions, precisions)

-As you can see from the above syntax, this function accepts 6 arguments to built a time with precision.
+As you can see from the above syntax, this function accepts six arguments to build time with precision.

-This function returns time data type as output.
-Here, Fraction value will always depends upon the Precision.
-If the precision value is 2 then the value of the fraction must also be 2 (or less than 2) otherwise, it will throw an error.
+This SQL Server TIMEFROMPARTS function returns time data type as output.
+Here, the Fraction value will always depend upon the Precision.
+If the precision value is 2, then the value of the fraction must also be 2 (or less than 2); otherwise, it will throw an error.

 SQL TIMEFROMPARTS Function Example